Hubertniledaanton/js-review-project/README.md

-# Javascript Review Project by Hubert Nile
+# Javascript Review Project by Hubert Nile E. Daanton
-This project is a review of JavaScript concepts, from beginner to advanced.s
+This project is a review of JavaScript concepts, from beginner to advanced.